volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 };
 ```

-This means that the **handleClick** function on the second render is not the same as on the first one.
+This means that the **handleClick** function on the second render is not the same as on the first.

-Inline functions are cheap, so re-creating a small function is not a problem at all, but in some cases, in order to increase performance, you may want to maintain one function between the renders.
+Inline functions are cheap, so recreating a small function is not a problem at all, but in some cases, to increase performance, you may want to keep one function between renders.

-That's exactly the moment **useCallback** hook comes into play.
+That is exactly when the **useCallback** hook comes into play.

 ## The useCallback Hook

 The syntax is the following: `useCallback(callbackFn, deps)`.

-You should pass the function that has to be memoized as a first argument and the list of dependencies, changing which results in re-creating the function.
+You should pass the function to be memoized as the first argument, and the list of dependencies, whose modification will cause the function to be recreated.

-Let's use it for our **handleClick** function in the **App** component:
+Let's use this for our **handleClick** function in the **App** component:

 ```jsx
 const App = () => {